 For example, once a standard VEBA account has a balance of $1,000, an employee can open a VEBA investment account and transfer any additional funding into it.
-With an investment account, employees can invest toward their retirement and add to their gross income with their choice of mutual funds.
+With an investment account, employees can invest toward their retirement and add to their gross income through mutual funds.

 What types of VEBA accounts are there?

 When offering a VEBA, there are several different types of plans to choose from.
-Each one allows your employees to purchase different expenses, so you’ll want to choose the one that includes the things your employees care about most.
+Each plan allows your employees to purchase different expenses, so you’ll want to select the one that includes the items your employees care about most.

-- Post-deductible VEBA – Limited to vision and dental expenses until the health plan deductible is met.
+- Post-deductible VEBA: This plan is limited to vision and dental expenses until employees meet their health insurance deductible

-- Limited VEBA – Limited to vision and dental expenses only.
+- Limited VEBA: This account is limited to only vision and dental expenses

-- Post-employment VEBA – Payments can only be made from this account when the employee has retired or left employment.
+- Post-employment VEBA: Payments can only be made from this account when the employee has retired or otherwise left employment.

 The pros of a VEBA